George Mason (rugby league)

 George Mason (d 1996) was a rugby league footballer, and later coach, for the Canterbury-Bankstown club.

 Career

 Mason played three seasons for Western Suburbs between 1927 and 1929.

 His final year as a player was 1936 at the newly admitted Canterbury-Bankstown side playing in 12 matches.

 Mason coached Canterbury-Bankstown for 1 season in 1937.

-He is recognized as Canterbury's 41st ever player and their third ever coach.
+He is recognised as Canterbury's 41st ever player and their third ever coach.
 George Henry Mason died on 5 February 1996.